Jablonec nad Nisou: Geography

 Jablonec nad Nisou is located about 7 km southeast of Liberec and 83 km northeast of Prague.
-Most of the built-up area lies in the eastern tip of the Zittau Basin, and it is surrounded with the Jizera Mountains in the north, east and south.
+Most of the built-up area lies in the eastern tip of Eastern Upper Lusatia (here called Zittau Basin), and it is surrounded with the Jizera Mountains in the north, east and south.
 The northern part of the municipal territory also belongs into the Jizera Mountains Protected Landscape Area.
 The highest point of Jablonec nad Nisou is located on the slopes in the southeastern part of the territory, with an altitude of 758 m.

 Jablonec nad Nisou is situated at the confluence of the rivers Lusatian Neisse and Bílá Nisa.
 The Mohelka River originates in Jablonec nad Nisou-Kokonín.
 The Mšeno Reservoir in the city belongs to the largest inner city areas in Europe.
 It was built in 1906–1909 and has an area of around 42 ha.